-If you don’t have any idea about how much you should pay for the taxi in Hurghada, you can always ask someone.
-I’m sure your hotel staff knows how much taxi is for example to Marina from your hotel.
+If you are insecure about how much you should pay for the taxi in Hurghada, ask someone.
+I’m sure your hotel staff can tell how much the taxi costs for example to Hurghada Marina from your hotel.

 How to deal with the taxis in Egypt and what to do to avoid the problems

-Like said earlier, dealing with the taxis in Egypt can be difficult and frustrating.
-Sometimes it is hard and sometimes it is easy.
-As a tourist, you need to know what you do and how to deal with the taxis in Hurghada & Egypt.
+As a tourist, it’s good to know what to do and how to deal with the taxis in Egypt.
 When you know the basic rules, it’s much easier to understand the taxi culture.

-To be honest, it’s very common to disagree about the price with the taxi drivers.
-From my point of view, the problem is that there are way too many taxis in town and lots of drivers.
-When there is no work enough and you need to feed your family, some of the drivers overcharge the customers to get more income.
+When there is no work enough and you need to feed your family, some drivers try to overcharge the customers to get more income.

 Next: Tips for using the taxis in Egypt

 Follow these instructions when using the taxis in Egypt.
-When you know how to deal with the taxis, it will be much easier for you.
+When you know the common tricks, it’s much easier for you.

-- Always remember to agree on the price beforehand.
-And make sure you both are talking about the Egyptian pounds.
+- Also make sure you both are talking about the Egyptian pounds.
 Sometimes a driver can say at the end “The price was 20 British pounds, not Egyptian pounds.”
 Or he can say also that the price which you agreed on was for one person and since there are three passengers, you need to pay a triple price.
 In these cases pay the price you agreed about and walk away.
 There is no need to pay a triple price or in foreign currency!

-- If the driver is asking a ridiculously high price from the beginning, ask him to go and start dealing with another taxi.
-When you have managed to deal a good price, jump in the taxi.
+- If the driver is asking a ridiculously high price from the beginning, start negoatiating with another taxi.
+When you have managed to sort out a good price, jump in the taxi.
 Don’t forget to double-check the price.

 - Make sure, you have an exact amount of money for the taxi.
 This is why you should always save small banknotes.

-If you are a woman travelling alone, don’t go to sit to the front seat next to the driver.
+If you are a woman travelling alone, don’t go to sit to front seat.
 Always, use a back seat.

 - Go inside a gab and try to relax.
-The traffic is crazy in Egypt and horns are the most important part of the car.
-First time in the taxi can be scary.
+The traffic is crazy in Egypt, the first time in the taxi can be scary.

-- If the driver starts to raise the price, when you are already inside (this happens a lot), ask him to stop the taxi and get another.
-Don’t pay anything, since you probably moved only a few metres.
-For sure, there will more problems coming.
+- If the driver starts to raise the price, when you are already inside (this happens a lot), ask him to stop the taxi and take another one.
+Don’t pay anything, since you probably drove only a few metres.

 - It’s better to pay when you are already outside.
 If there come any problems, for example, a driver is asking more money, just walk away.
 You paid the price you agreed on, that’s it.
 If the driver causes problems, you can always call tourist police.
 In this situation, tourist police is an effective word and usually helps.